-- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the deal team within our investment adviser responsible for the portfolio investment; - Preliminary valuations are then reviewed and discussed with the principals of our investment adviser; - Separately, an independent valuation firm engaged by the Board of Directors prepares preliminary valuations on a selected basis and submits a report to us; - The deal team compares and contrasts its preliminary valuations to the report of the independent valuation firm and resolves any differences; - The deal team prepares a final valuation report for the Valuation Committee of our Board of Directors; - The Valuation Committee of our Board of Directors reviews the preliminary valuations, and the deal team responds and supplements the preliminary valuations to reflect any comments provided by the Valuation Committee; - The Valuation Committee of our Board of Directors makes a recommendation to the Board of Directors; and - The Board of Directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.
+- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the deal team within our investment adviser responsible for the portfolio investment; - Preliminary valuations are then reviewed and discussed with the principals of our investment adviser; - · Separately, independent valuation firms engaged by our Board of Directors prepare preliminary valuations on a selected basis and submit reports to us; - The deal team compares and contrasts its preliminary valuations to the preliminary valuations of the independent valuation firms; - The deal team prepares a valuation report for the Valuation Committee of our Board of Directors; - The Valuation Committee of our Board of Directors is apprised of the preliminary valuations of the independent valuation firms; - The Valuation Committee of our Board of Directors reviews the preliminary valuations, and the deal team responds and supplements the preliminary valuations to reflect any comments provided by the Valuation Committee; - The Valuation Committee of our Board of Directors makes a recommendation to the Board of Directors; and - · Our Board of Directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.

-The fair value of all of our investments at March 31, 2010 and September 30, 2009 was determined by our Board of Directors.
+The fair value of all of our investments at September 30, 2010, and September 30, 2009, was determined by our Board of Directors.
 Our Board of Directors is solely responsible for the valuation of our portfolio investments at fair value as determined in good faith pursuant to our valuation policy and our consistently applied valuation process.

-Our Board of Directors has engaged an independent valuation firm to provide us with valuation assistance.
-Upon completion of its process each quarter, the independent valuation firm provides us with a written report regarding the preliminary valuations of selected portfolio securities as of the close of such quarter.
-We will continue to engage an independent valuation firm to provide us with assistance regarding our determination of the fair value of selected portfolio securities each quarter; however, our Board of Directors is ultimately and solely responsible for determining the fair value of our investments in good faith.
+Our Board of Directors has engaged independent valuation firms to provide us with valuation assistance.
+Upon completion of its process each quarter, the independent valuation firms provides us with a written report regarding the preliminary valuations of selected portfolio securities as of the close of such quarter.
+We will continue to engage independent valuation firms to provide us with assistance regarding our determination of the fair value of selected portfolio securities each quarter; however, our Board of Directors is ultimately and solely responsible for determining the fair value of our investments in good faith.